emvalpe/stonks/README.md

  - fix x axis issues (control graph)
  - get nasdaq and usd valuation(hard to get)

-todo: branding_info.py
- - add market stats funcs to big loop for stocks(branding_info.py-company_info_loop)

 todo: market_stats.py(most recent function)
- - check that you are reading 10q's right
- - dump entire 10q's to a file
  - Total Stockholder Equity: Simply locate the column in the Doc
  - Net Income: Simply locate the row in doc
  - Total profit: Estimate by locating net income and total expenses